How to Secure Your Windows on the Cheap

 Doors are easy to burglar-proof.
 You throw on a couple of hardened-steel locks using pencil-sized screws, and you’re all set.
 Windows are little more complicated.
 The main question to ask yourself is whether you need just a secure lock for the window or you want to protect the entire opening, so that the window remains secure even if the glass is broken.
 (How drunk was that guy?)

-In addition, here are a couple of down and dirty options: For single- and double-hung windows, you can drill a hole through the meaty part of the wood where the two sashes meet (don’t go all the way through the outer sash) and insert an eye bolt to pin the sashes together.
+In addition, here are a couple of down-and-dirty options: For single- and double-hung windows, drill a hole through the meaty part of the wood where the two sashes meet (don’t go all the way through the outer sash) and insert an eye bolt to pin the sashes together.
 For sliders, a wood dowel laid in the track makes a good lock.

 However, sliders are designed to lift out of their tracks for replacement.
-That means a thug with a crow bar can do the same thing on the outside.
+That means a thug with a crowbar can do the same thing on the outside.
 Eliminate this vulnerability by driving a few screws straight up into the top window track, stopping when the screw heads are just above the window sash.
 Do this only on the “closed” side of the window frame, so you can still lift out the sash when the window is open.

-Securing Window Openings
+Secure Window Openings

 When you’re not willing to live with the reality that the only thing between your private nest and the crime-ridden streets is an old windowpane, you’re ready to shop for window security bars.
 These come in lots of different styles and configurations, but basically they’re all metal bars or gates that mount to the inside of your window frame and lock, with or without a key.
 For any window in your living space, you want a bar system that opens easily from the inside, in case of an emergency.
 Be sure to keep any keys stored where they’re easy for you to reach but impossible to grab through the window opening.